auth10/authbridge/README.md

 ### Deploy to the Cloud

 AuthBridge is ready to be deployed to .NET PaaS like AppHabor or Windows Azure Web Sites.
-Although currently there is an issue with Google OpenID provider and the discovery process in DotNetOpenAuth that throws an exception.
+Although currently there is an issue with Google OpenID provider and the discovery process in DotNetOpenAuth that throws an exception in Windows Azure Web Sites.

+Follow the instructions 3 and 4 above before deploying it.

-There is no database dependency since the configuration is stored on Web.config.
+Note: there is no database dependency since the configuration is stored on Web.config.
+There is an extensibility point to change that but no db provider implemented yet.

 ##FAQ